emtiyazaly/ISAM/README.md

 i.e. creating a user for providing read only access to a colloborating team requires creating the user on lots of ISVA Appliances.
 The scritps also provide logs in a /log directory & logs to console with all detials of the operation.

-Note: The scripts not officially from IBM & you will be running at your own risk.
+Note: The scripts are in any way provided by officially by IBM & you will be running at your own risk.

 ## Usage/Examples